 Essential Tips for Visiting Woodstock, VT

-- I recommend spending 2-days and 1-night to take full advantage of all things you find to do in Woodstock and its surrounding
+❄️ If you are wondering how many days you need to visit Woodstock, I recommend spending 2-days and 1-night to take full advantage of all the things you find to do in Woodstock and its surrounding

-- If you are looking for a romantic gateway, there are amazing cabin you can rent in Woodstock area.
+❄️ If you are looking for a romantic gateway, there are amazing cabins you can rent in the Woodstock area.

-- You will need a car to explore the surroundings of Woodstock.
-You can get a 15% off your rental car when you book through this site.
-I use and recommend RentalCar because it is the most reliable rental car source, and it allows you to compare the prices of different places.
+❄️ You don’t need a car if you are only visiting the town of Woodstock, as you can walk around.
+But if you are visiting other places outside Woodstock I recommend to rent a car.
+You can get 15% off your rental car when you book through this site.
+I use and recommend Discover Cars because it is the most reliable rental car source, and it allows you to compare the prices of different places.

 15 Best Things to Do in Woodstock, VT